 The 1982 United Nations Convention on the Law of the Sea (UNCLOS) was the result of the conference held in 1974.
-The 1982 agreement was one of the most significant but least well recognised accomplishments of the United Nations during the 20th century.
+The Convention is one of the most significant but least recognised accomplishments of the United Nations.

 A peaceful revolution

 The agreement, while revolutionary, was achieved by negotiation.
 It was founded on the idea that all issues relating to the oceans are closely linked and must be dealt with as a whole.